Making the road safer

 What we are doing

-- Putting in flexible median safety barriers to prevent head-on crashes and a wide centreline so there’s more space between oncoming vehicles.
+- Installing flexible median safety barriers to prevent head-on crashes and creating a wide centreline so there’s more space between oncoming vehicles.

-- Making road shoulders wider throughout Dome Valley so it’s safer to pull over, and so there’s more room for people who cycle.
+- Making road shoulders wider throughout Dome Valley so it’s safer to pull over, if needed

 - Adding new right turn bays at L Phillips Road/Sheepworld and at the Top of the Dome rest area to make it safer to turn.